LetTheWookieWin92/T1A3_SERS/src/README.md

 ## Testing

 This application utilises the rspec Ruby gem to perform unit testing.
 4 successful tests have been carried out on methods within the methods.rb and validation.rb files.
 You can run the tests by exiting the application (type 'exit') then running rspec -f d (to see the breakdown of the tests)

+For the methods.rb testing, the test is examining whether given a class code, the correct class name is returned.

+For the validation.rb testing, the test is examing whether given an invalid input, the correct error flag is returned.
+The second case is testing whether a valid number will run successfully.

 <br>